seabbs/blogdown-site/content/project/prettypublisher.md

 title = "prettypublisher"

 # Project summary to display on homepage.
-summary = "R package to help in formatting R markdown documents into a publishable format."
+summary = "R package to help in formatting R markdown documents into a publishable format.
+The source code is available on [here](https://github.com/seabbs/prettypublisher)"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""